-■ The company must create a minimum of 40 new full-time jobs that are engaged in corporate headquarters or research and development.
-At least 20 of these jobs must be classified as staff employees.
-(Headquarters staff employees are executive, administrative or professional workers performing headquarters related functions and services.
+The company must create a minimum of 40 new full-time jobs that are performing headquarters related functions and services and have gross wages equal to or greater than 2x the State per capita income.
 An executive is an employee who spends 80% of his or her time on corporate-wide duties.)